practicalli/clojure/overview/features.md

 ## Immutability

 - immutable data structures at its core, everything is immutable by default
 - in imperative programming, we change state where ever we like
 - in functional programming we avoid changing state as much as possible
 - if a function does not change state it is referentially transparent, always returning the same result when given the same input (arguments) - often returned as a pure function
 - impure functions can affect other functions and therefore has to be very mindful of the changes it makes and when it makes them
 - pure functions are truely modular as they do not affect any other part of the system

-## Homoiconicity

-  One thing that keeps Clojure a small language is the fact that the same syntax is used to represent data and behaviour.
-For example, a function call is defined using a list, data structures and functions are defined using a list.
-In fact everything is a list, although we use a little syntatic sugar here and there to make the code quicker for a human to parse.

 ## Persistent Data Structures